Newton Lower Falls Branch: Rail trail and litigation

-Additional lawsuits were filed in 2011 and 2014 by other abutters claiming that the rail easement had reverted back to the adjacent property owners upon abandonment of the line.
+Additional lawsuits were filed in 2011 and 2014 by other abutters claiming that the rail easement had reverted to the adjacent property owners upon abandonment of the line.
 In 2014, the Massachusetts Land Court found in the latter case that the line had never actually been abandoned under Massachusetts state law, and that whether the line had been abandoned was a federal issue.
 The Massachusetts Supreme Judicial Court affirmed in 2016, and the 2011 case was also dismissed for that reason.
 In 2017, the United States District Court for the District of Massachusetts dismissed a further suit by the 2014 plaintiffs, finding that the federal Surface Transportation Board (STB) had sole jurisdiction over railroad abandonments.
 At the request of the court, the STB filed an amicus curiae brief agreeing that it had sole jurisdiction and that the line had not been abandoned.

 In response to the controversy, a neighborhood working group was formed in 2009.
 The group identified 24 potential trail segments – some on streets, some on the railbed, and some on other alignments – that could be connected in various combinations to form a usable trail.
 The DCR proceeded with the southern portion of the rail trail, between Concord Street and Washington Street, which did not abut residential properties.
 It allocated state funds for reconstruction of three footbridges over the Charles River, including the 1910-built former railroad bridge, in 2009.
 Construction took place from late 2010 to May 2011.
 The bridge and the trail portion opened in May 2012.

 In 2017, the DCR awarded a grant to a coalition of local nonprofit organizations for a study of the Two Bridges Trail.
 That short trail would cross the disused rail bridges over I-95 and the interchange ramp, connecting to Clearwater Road and the Riverside station parking lot.
 In November 2020, the DCR released a study of potential trail alignments through the Lower Falls area between the Two Bridges Trail and Quinobequin Road.
 The preferred alignment would use the railbed between Route 128 and Pine Grove Avenue, and DCR land adjacent to a golf course between Pine Grove Avenue and Concord Street.
 Those two segments were estimated to cost $2 million and $3 million to construct.
 The disputed section of railbed between Pine Grove Avenue and Concord Street was not considered in the study due to the litigation.